Henry Fajemirokun

-Henry Oloyede Fajemirokun, CON (26 July 1926 – 15 February 1978) was a trade unionist who later became a prominent Nigerian industrialist and businessman and one of the country's dynamic indigenous entrepreneurs who had established and built one of the foremost indigenous private sector business concerns in his time.
-He was a strong believer in, and promoted West Africa's economic integration alongside Adebayo Adedeji which subsequently led to the formation of the Economic Community of West African States (ECOWAS).
+Chief Henry Oloyede Fajemirokun, CON (26 July 1926 – 15 February 1978) was a Nigerian trade unionist who later became a prominent industrialist and businessman.
+He was one of the country's leading indigenous entrepreneurs who established and built one of the foremost private sector business concerns in his time.
+He was also a major promoter of West Africa's economic integration alongside Adebayo Adedeji, which subsequently led to the formation of the Economic Community of West African States.

 Fajemirokun saw the need for a well-organised private sector and was devoted to developing and strengthening the private sector, he expended considerable resources to advance the activities of the Chamber of Commerce and Industry Movement within Nigeria, West Africa and the Commonwealth.

 Fajemirokun held various positions in the Chamber of Commerce and industry Movement.
 He was the 4th President of the Nigerian Association of Chambers of Commerce, Industry, Mines and Agriculture (NACCIMA), The 6th President of the Lagos Chamber of Commerce and Industry, the 1st President of the Federation of West African Chambers of Commerce (1972–1978) and the co-founder and founding President of the Nigerian-British Chamber of Commerce (NBCC) alongside Sir Adam Thomson, the Chairman of British Caledonian Airways now part of British Airways).
-He was a member of the Board of Governors of and former President of Nigerian-American Chamber of Commerce (NACC).
+He was a member of the Board of Governors of and former President of Nigerian-American Chamber of Commerce.
 He was also the vice-president, Federation of Commonwealth Chambers of Commerce.